 Unfortunately SilverCloud is only available in English at the moment.
 If you'd like to access our services but don't speak English, please complete the Healthy Minds referral form and we will contact you to arrange an interpreter.

-You can access our service by completing this online form.
+You can access our service by completing our online form.
 We'll get in touch with you shortly after you complete the form.

 Alternatively, you can speak to your GP or other health professional, or ring 0161 716 2777.

 If you have any questions about our service, you can also phone us to find out more.

 If you feel you can no longer cope or that you’re no longer in control, these options can help (they can also help if you’re worried about someone else).

 There's a strong link between debt and mental health problems, with a number of people referring to us in need of debt advice.

 You can get free debt advice from the Money Advice Service.
 Click here for more info.

 111 Union Street